Best Jobs for Math Majors

 Auditors play a similar role to accountants, in that they help businesses organize and maintain their financial data.
 But while accountants often work in-house on a continuous basis, actuaries are typically hired from an outside firm to work on a specific project.
 For this reason, auditors tend to have a bit more variety in their day-to-day experiences, making it a more appealing option for some math graduates.

-Cryptographers play in increasingly important role in our digital world.
+Cryptographers play an increasingly important role in our digital world.
 These highly skilled professionals use mathematical encryption methods, computer software, and specialized hardware to prevent hackers from accessing essential data systems.
 The job requires tasks such as developing and testing mathematical models, analyzing data, and developing new cryptography theories.
 Math majors will enjoy flexing their mental muscles in this intellectually engaging career.

 Are you interested in keeping messages and other data secrets away from the prying eyes of criminals or enemy governments?

 9. Financial Analyst

-A bachelors in economics, statistics, or mathematics is the perfect basis for a successful career in finance.
+A Bachelor's Degree in Economics, Statistics, or Mathematics is the perfect basis for a successful career in finance.
 Financial analysts work with businesses of all kinds, offering them guidance on when, where, and how much they should invest in the future.
-They analyze companies' financial data, identify and monitor economic trends, and make predictions that help their clients make better business decisions.
+They analyze financial data, identify and monitor economic trends, and make predictions that help clients make better business decisions.
 Math majors, with their ability to identify patterns and navigate complex models and systems, are a natural fit for the job.